CivicActions/guidebook/employee-benefits/canada-benefits-policy.md

 ---
-title: Benefits policy (Canadian employees)
+title: Personal Time Off (Canadian employees)
 ---

-# Benefits
+# Personal Time Off (Canadian employees)

 Time off under this policy is not being provided in addition to any pre-existing vacation, personal time, or sick leave policy, which are now superseded by this policy.